microsoft/PowerBI-Tools-For-Capacities/RealisticLoadTestTool/Readme.md

     - Launching multiple Chrome processes to ensure higher concurrency tests can be run and that 100% CPU on the client machine can be used
     - Display of client-side report refresh average duration metrics
     - Improvement to the PBIReport.JSON format to be more readable
+    - Support for mobile portrait and mobile landscape layouts

 ## This package includes:
 - **Setup_Load_Test.ps1** (starting point) - Interactively prompts for sign into Power BI, lets the user choose the workspace and report to load test, and creates a subfolder or subfolders with the partially configured load test.